Below are answers to FAQs about the GED®.

 You must pass each test in order to pass the GED® overall.

-SAQA, the South African Qualifications Authority, recognises the GED® qualification as being comparable to the South African National Senior Certificate (matric) or an NQF Level 4 qualification.
+*SAQA, the South African Qualifications Authority, has evaluated the GED® and found the National Senior Certificate as its closest comparable qualification.
+Candidates with a GED® credential may be eligible to apply for a Certificate of Evaluation from SAQA which states that the closest comparable qualification in South Africa is the National Senior Certificate (matric) or an NQF Level 4 qualification.
 You can read this for yourself on their site here: SAQA

 Click on the image on the right to view it full size and see an example of a SAQA Certificate of Evaluation.

-No, the GED® is considered to be a matric equivalent.
+No, the GED® is considered to be a foreign grade 12 equivalent*.
 The nearest comparable South African qualification is the National Senior Certificate, grade 12 or matric.
 See the question above.

 Yes.
 Universities South Africa (USAF, formerly known as HESA) recognises the GED® credential.